BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ## Source project

-You can find the finale version of this project on my [repo](https://github.com/BorisLaporte/ansible_aws_docker_swarm_tutorial)
+You can find the final version of this project on my [repo](https://github.com/BorisLaporte/ansible_aws_docker_swarm_tutorial)

 ## Last thoughts :smile:

 There is many ways to achieve this.
 This article and this project were written for sharing knowledge and not for production level architecture.
 If you're looking for more complex projects you can check [Ansible galaxy](https://galaxy.ansible.com) for some [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
 In short [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) are reusable set of `tasks` meant to be used in other `playbooks`.
 I hope this tutorial will help you understand how **Ansible** works.
-This is a very powerfull tool that is self documented by nature.
+This is a very powerful tool that is self documented by nature.
 Ideal to build your architecture and keep a written document on how it works.

 ### Ansible galaxy